JasYoung314/gamingtheorist/_posts/2014-10-18-Calculating-damage-per-second.md

 The Mjolnir is a much less risky proposition, it gives a +24 damage but greatly improves the rate at which you attack.
 It something most carries will pick up at some point, as it also increases the rate at which your hero will farm.

-So now the quetion becomes, what combinations of these two items should void pick up?
+So now the question becomes, what combinations of these two items should void pick up?

 The quick script I wrote will maximise the DpS of Void.

 {% highlight python %}
 class Hero():

-    def __init__(self, base_damage, primary_attribute, base_attack_time, strength, inteligence, agility):
+    def __init__(self, base_damage, primary_attribute, base_attack_time, strength, intelligence, agility):

         self.base_damage           = base_damage
         self.base_attack_time      = base_attack_time